7: The Vatican II “Popes”

 Joseph Ratzinger hosted an interfaith prayer meeting 'Pilgrims of truth, pilgrims of peace' on October 27, 2011 in Assisi, Italy.
 Ratzinger met with approximately 300 religious leaders to mark the 25th anniversary of the Assisi interfaith gathering.

-F. Jorge Bergoglio (Pope Francis)
+F. Jorge Bergoglio (Francis)

-Pre-Papacy Actions:
+Pre-“Papacy” Actions:

-Before becoming Pope Francis, Jorge Bergoglio was a vocal supporter of Liberation Theology, a Marxist-influenced movement that prioritizes social justice and political activism over the Church’s supernatural mission.
+Before becoming “Pope” Francis, Jorge Bergoglio was a vocal supporter of Liberation Theology, a Marxist-influenced movement that prioritizes social justice and political activism over the Church’s supernatural mission.
 As Archbishop of Buenos Aires, Bergoglio often focused on secular concerns such as poverty and climate change, while neglecting the Church’s primary mission of saving souls.
 His pre-papacy support for ecumenism and religious pluralism demonstrated his rejection of the Catholic doctrine that salvation is found only in the Church.

-Post-Papacy Actions:
+Post-“Papacy” Actions:

-As Pope Francis, Bergoglio’s papacy has been marked by numerous shocking statements and actions that directly contradict traditional Catholic teaching.
+As “Pope” Francis, Bergoglio’s papacy has been marked by numerous shocking statements and actions that directly contradict traditional Catholic teaching.
 His infamous statement, “Who am I to judge?” in 2013 regarding homosexual individuals marked a dramatic departure from the Church’s clear moral teachings on homosexuality.
 While the Church teaches that homosexual acts are intrinsically disordered, Francis’ ambiguous stance created confusion among the faithful and suggested a softening on moral issues long held by the Church.

 Francis has further supported the blessing of homosexual couples, an action that directly contradicts the Church’s teachings on marriage and the nature of human sexuality.
 The Church has consistently taught that marriage is a sacred covenant between a man and a woman, and any blessing of relationships outside this framework undermines Catholic doctrine.
 By promoting these blessings, Francis has signaled his willingness to compromise on core moral teachings.